 |21-25||As above but with no correction strokes needed.|

-This is not such great news, the syllabus for kayaking is now either sprint or slalom.
-Both these categories of kayaking require specialist equipment and slalom also needs access to a white water course and a coach that teaches in this event.
+The syllabus for kayaking is now either sprint or slalom.
+Both these kayaking disciplines require specialist equipment and in addition slalom needs access to a white water course and a coach that teaches in this event.
 The skills set out for kayaking are often white water skills that will require a lot of experience, practice and knowledge.
-Many outdoor centers will not even have the level of qualifications to take people in these white water conditions and if they do will be limited to taking 6 people at a time as this is the normal ratio for moving water.

-The syllabus for rock climbing is not as bad as kayaking but is now extremely performanced based too.
-There is a small section of ropework that can be assessed but assessments are now harder due to the performance elements.
+The AQA syllabus for rock climbing is not as tricky as for kayaking.
+There is a small section of ropework that can be assessed however assessments are now harder due to the performance elements.
 The list below outlines the different areas of climbing assessments and as you can see ropework only makes up one of the 5 sections.